nordszamora/predictive_lung_cancer/README.md

 ### Installation
 Install this project on your local machine and here are following steps.

 1.)
-Open your terminal and type
+Open your terminal and type git command
 ```
 $ git clone https://github.com/nordszamora/predictive_lung_cancer
 ```